Exorcist: The Beginning: Plot

 Merrin confronts Father Francis about it, and Francis reveals to him the history of the Derati valley.
 A great army led by two priests came to the valley searching for the origin of evil 1,500 years prior.
 When they arrived in the valley, the evil presence consumed them and one killed the other.
 When the lone surviving priest made it back, Emperor Justinian ordered a church be built over the site, and then buried to seal the evil force inside of it.
 The builders of the church never meant it to be recorded in Vatican documents, however, a vague reference to it was recorded and found in 1893.
 Four priests subsequently came to Derati and enlisted the local tribe to help them.
 All of the tribesmen and the priests disappeared.
 The Vatican then ordered that the false graveyard be built and stories of a plague spread around to keep people away from the valley.
 Francis reveals that it is believed that the valley in Derati was the traditional spot of Lucifer's fall after the war in Heaven.
-Later Merrin, Chuma, and Major Granville discover Jefferies tied up in the Church, with his organs pecked out by crows.
+Later Merrin, Chuma and Major Granville discover Jefferies tied up in the Church, with his organs pecked out by crows.

 Merrin discovers that Sarah is Bession's wife and is the possessed individual.
 She kills Francis before Merrin has the demon exorcised from her in the tunnels below the church, and she dies.
 Merrin and Joseph emerge from the church, (once again buried in the sand) and history has repeated itself.
-Only Father Merrin and the little boy are left as the British soldiers and the local tribes have annihilated each other after blaming each other for the strange occurrences.
+Only Father Merrin and Joseph are left as the British soldiers and the local tribes have annihilated each other after blaming each other for the strange occurrences.
 Sometime later Merrin, once again a priest, returns to Rome and meets with Semelier at a café, explaining he was unable to find the relic; Semelier replies: "But you found something... didn't you?"